Abhiroop/Abhiroop.github.io/_posts/2024-07-25-Monty-Hall-Probabilistic.md

 ---

 Continuing from my [Bayes Theorem-based blog post](https://abhiroop.github.io/Monty-Hall/) on solving the Monty-Hall problem, I will now show a rather elegant way to model the solution that exploits the humble List monad.
-The goal is to help the contestant answer the question:*should I switch my choice?*, when the contestant has already chosen a door, Monty Halls opens a different door and asks the question.
+To remind the reader, the Monty Hall problem involves a contestant initially choosing one of three doors, hoping to find a car behind it.
+Monty Hall then opens a different door, revealing a goat, and asks the contestant *if they want to switch their initial choice*.
+The goal of the solution is to guide the contestants to make this switching choice such that they have a higher probability of winning.
 This post was inspired by a [less-than 100 lines implementation of a probabilistic programming monad](https://dennybritz.com/posts/probability-monads-from-scratch/) in Haskell

 We will begin by representing discrete distributions as a Haskell datatype: